Racing de Veracruz: History

 In July 2024, the owners of Racing de Veracruz bought Tepatitlán F.C., a team that participates in the Liga de Expansión MX, with the aim of establishing the Racing in the second tier of Mexican football starting with the 2025–26 season.
 However, in February 2025, the board announced that the team would remain in Tepatitlán due to the limited chances of receiving the Liga de Expansión approval for the team's relocation to Veracruz.

 After Racing's disassociation with Tepatitlán, the board focused on strengthening its own sports structure, creating a new subsidiary team called F.C.
-Racing which competes in the Liga Premier – Serie B from the 2025–26 season.
+Racing, now Racing de Veracruz B which competes in the Liga Premier B from the 2025–26 season.
 A second reserves team was also created, which participates in the Liga TDP.

+In February 2026, the club was evicted from its stadium, the Unidad Deportiva Hugo Sánchez in Boca del Río, Veracruz, following the facility's closure in the wake of a violent clash between Racing and Celaya F.C. fans that resulted in one fatality; consequently, Racing finished the 2025–26 season playing at the Mexican Football Federation's facilities in Toluca.
+Although the team tried to negotiate the handover of the venue, the government rejected their request and maintained the closure of the sports complex.

+In addition to the lack of a home venue in Veracruz, a new team, Piratas F.C., was founded in the city for the 2026–27 season; this team secured full government support and exclusive use of the Estadio Luis "Pirata" Fuente, the city's only other venue certified to host professional matches, making it unfeasible for Racing to remain in the city.
+Consequently, on 14 August 2026, Racing announced its relocation to the city of San Juan Bautista Tuxtepec, Oaxaca, located approximately 150 kilometers (93 miles) from Veracruz.